Princeadeola/hello-world/README.md

 Just Another Repository

 first repo
-Quite great to refreshcken we started...
+Quite great to  we started...

 ok, am just new in using github for joint project